Key Research Interests

-(A) The primary area of my research at CBMR is NMR based metabolomics where we are involved in (a) disease metabotyping i.e. to identify the disease specific metabolic signatures and to explore their utility in clinical diagnosis and surveillance and (ii) evaluation of efficacy and safety of potential therapeutic candidates including traditional herbal medicines.
+- The broad area of my research at CBMR is Biomolecular NMR and primarily we are using this for clinical and preclinical metabolomics studies related to (a) disease metabotyping i.e. to identify the disease specific metabolic signatures and to explore their utility in clinical diagnosis and surveillance and (ii) evaluation of efficacy and safety of potential therapeutic candidates including traditional herbal medicines.

 (A) NMR based Metabolomics: Metabolomics is a promising approach to reveal altered metabolism induced by a disease or its therapeutic intervention.
 Therefore, it is gradually becoming a mutually complementary technique to genomics, transcriptomics and proteomics both for identifying disease specific biomarkers and evaluating the efficacy and safety of pharmaceutical products.
 NMR coupled with multivariate analysis is currently the method of choice for rapid metabolomics analysis owing to its unbiased, non-destructive nature and minimal sample preparation requirement.
 Known as NMR based metabolomics has been extensively and exclusively used in our group to identify the metabolic signatures of various rheumatic diseases (including Rheumatoid arthritis, reactive arthritis, Osteoarthritis, Takayasu Arteritis, Lupus, Lupus nephritis, and small vessel vasculitis) and other devastating human diseases like Acute-on-chronic liver failure and acute myocardial infarction.